Saylermb/git_sftp_update/README.md

 ```
 ##### Update without git

 Add {MODE: FULL} and all files will be moved from the github-actions folder to the remote directory.
-This

 ```yaml
       uses: Saylermb/github-sftp-deploy-action@master